Athens, Georgia is known for its loyal University of Georgia fans, unique residents and, of course, their diverse food options!

 The Latin American influence on this restaurant is definitely easy to see.
 Decorations cover the walls and ceilings, and there is always something fun happening!
 Cali N Tito’s has two locations in Athens: South Lumpkin Street and Cedar Shoals Drive.

 If it’s a nice day out, head over to the South Lumpkin location and eat your meal outside in the sunshine.
-If the weather’s not looking too great, try the Cedar Shoals location, a bigger spot where everything is indoors.
+If the weather’s not looking too great, try the Cedar Shoals location, a bigger spot where the dining rooms are indoors.

 The Cedar Shoals location also has tricycles and a dance floor for busy kids.
 Cali N Tito’s is guaranteed to be a fun night for the family!
 Don’t let the fun atmosphere distract you from ordering some Latin American-inspired food.
 The cuisine is as authentic and unique as the decor.
 Order the Fried Sweet Plantains with your meal for some unique finger food.